A67 road

 The A67 is a road in England that links Bowes in County Durham with Crathorne in North Yorkshire.
-The road from Middlesbrough to Darlington was previously the A66 road.
+The road from Middlesbrough to Darlington was previously the A66 road, the road also starts and ends on the A66.

 Route

 The section from the A66 to Barnard Castle is primary status; from that point it turns right and it loses its primary status to the A688 road.
 It then travels east through Gainford and crosses the A1(M) but does not have a junction with it.
 The road regains primary status as it goes concurrent with the A66 road from the Blackwell roundabout and heads along the southern edge of Darlington.